bartonlp/site-class/README.md

 The files start 'composer-test' and a number dot php.

 ## Examples and TESTS
-The code shown below can be found in the 'tests' directory at http://github.com/bartonlp/SiteClass or at 'vendor/bartonlp/site-class/tests' along with more documentation.
+The code shown below can be found in the 'examples' directory or the 'tests' directory at http://github.com/bartonlp/SiteClass or at 'vendor/bartonlp/site-class/tests' along with more <a href="examples/EXAMPLES.html">documentation</a>.
 The code there is slightly different to enable it to require from the 'includes' directory relative to the 'tests' directory.
 Also error reporting is enabled.